-Separation anxiety may be resolved using counter-conditioning and desensitization techniques (see our handouts: "Separation Anxiety").
-This behavior issue may require professional training from a certified dog trainer or certified animal behaviorist.
+Separation anxiety may be resolved using counter-conditioning and desensitization techniques (see our handouts: "Separation Anxiety" and "Stress Relief for Your Pet").

-What Not to Do
+What not to do

 We do not recommend the use of bark collars.
 Bark collars are specially designed collars that deliver an aversive whenever your dog barks.
 There are several different types of bark collars: citronella collars, aversive sound collars, and electric shock collars.
-If your dog is barking due to anxiety, using any form of aversive will not solve the problem; rather it will make the anxiety worse.

-We especially do not recommend an electric shock collar.
+However if your dog is barking due to anxiety, using any form of aversive will not solve the problem; rather it will make the anxiety worse.
+We especially DO NOT recommend an electric shock collar.
 The shock is painful for your dog and can result in redirected aggression towards people or other pets that may be around the dog when shocked.
 The other main drawback of bark collars is that they do not address the underlying cause of barking.
 You may be able to eliminate the barking itself, but symptom substitution may also occur, resulting in your dog digging, escaping, or becoming destructive or even aggressive.